benja0x40/LittleThumb/README.md

-LittleThumb is an R package whose main purpose is to simplify the storage and organization of intermediate results during the development of scripts or notebooks involving heterogeneous and time consuming data importation and processing tasks.
+LittleThumb is an R package whose main purpose is to simplify the storage and organization of intermediate results during the development of scripts or notebooks involving heterogeneous and time consuming data importation or processing tasks.

-To achieve this, LittleThumb provides a lightweight persistence mechanism for R objects which automates save/load operations to/from RDS files and allows global or individual control of object locations and update requirements.
+To achieve this, LittleThumb provides a lightweight persistence mechanism for R objects which automates save/load operations to/from RDS files and allows global or individual control of locations and update requirements.

 ### <a name="install"></a>Installation